 Botanically, aubergine belongs to the Solanaceae family of vegetables.
-It is a perennial plant native to the Indian subcontinent and grown in many tropical and semitropical regions as a popular vegetable all around the year.
+It is a perennial plant native to the Indian subcontinent and is cultivated in numerous tropical and semitropical regions, where it serves as a popular vegetable year-round.

 Scientific name: Solanum melongena.

-Several varieties of aubergines are grown all around the world.
-They vary widely in size, shape, and color depending upon the cultivar type.
-Aubergines fall into two broad categories, either oval-shaped or thin and elongated.
+Several varieties of aubergines are cultivated worldwide, exhibiting significant diversity in size, shape, and color depending on the cultivar.
+Aubergines can be categorized broadly into two types: oval-shaped or thin and elongated.

 Eggplant is very low in calories and fats but rich in soluble fiber content.
-100 g provides just 24 calories but contributes about 9% of RDA (recommended daily allowance) of fiber.
+Just 100 grams provide merely 24 calories but contribute about 9% of the recommended daily allowance (RDA) of fiber.

-Research studies conducted at the Institute of Biology of São Paulo State University, Brazil, has suggested that chemical substances in the eggplant are effective in controlling high blood cholesterol levels.
+Research conducted at the Institute of Biology of São Paulo State University, Brazil, has suggested that chemical substances in eggplant are effective in controlling high blood cholesterol levels.

-Total antioxidant strength measured in terms of oxygen radical absorbance capacity (ORAC) of aubergines is 993 µmol TE/100 g.
-At value 15; they are one of the low glycemic index (GI) vegetables.
+The total antioxidant strength, measured in terms of oxygen radical absorbance capacity (ORAC) of eggplants, is 993 µmol TE/100 g.
+With a value of 15, they are considered one of the vegetables with a low glycemic index (GI).

-It contains good amounts of many essential B-complex groups of vitamins such as pantothenic acid (vitamin B5), pyridoxine (vitamin B6) and thiamin (vitamin B1), niacin (B3).
-These vitamins are essential in the sense that body requires them from external sources to replenish and required for fat, protein and carbohydrate metabolism.
+Eggplant contains good amounts of many essential B-complex vitamins such as pantothenic acid (vitamin B5), pyridoxine (vitamin B6), thiamin (vitamin B1), and niacin (B3).
+These vitamins are essential as the body requires them from external sources to replenish and are necessary for fat, protein, and carbohydrate metabolism.

-Further, this vegetable is also an excellent source of minerals like manganese, copper, iron and potassium.
-The antioxidant enzyme, superoxide dismutase utilizes manganese as a co-factor.
-Potassium is an important intracellular electrolyte that helps counter pressing (hypertension) effects of sodium.
+Furthermore, this vegetable is an excellent source of minerals like manganese, copper, iron, and potassium.
+The antioxidant enzyme superoxide dismutase utilizes manganese as a co-factor, while potassium is an important intracellular electrolyte that helps counter the hypertensive effects of sodium.

 Principle | Nutrient Value | Percent of RDA |